-Two Semester Course: Australian Curriculum
+Semester Course: One Semester

-Preferred Preparation: Successful completion of at least one semester of Year 9 Japanese or equivalent knowledge from some other prior learning context as determined by an entrance test.
+Prerequisite: Successful completion of one semester of Year 9 Japanese or equivalent knowledge from some other prior learning context as determined by an entrance test.

-This course is a preparation course for Japanese students towards senior level SACE.
-This course is designed to introduce essential grammatical patterns, script and vocabulary through exploring topics such as 'Student Life', 'Shopping and Eating in Japan', 'Living and Travelling in Japan' and 'Part-time work'.
-Students will be given various learning opportunities to develop writing, listening, reading and speaking skills to communicate meaningfully with others.
+This course is a foundation course for Japanese studies at senior level.
+This course is designed to introduce essential grammatical patterns and vocabulary through exploring the topics such as 'Shopping in Japan' and 'Eating Out'.
+Students will be given various learning opportunities to develop writing, listening, reading, and speaking skills to communicate meaningfully with others.